takeyamayuki/NonMouse/README.md

     * Left click: Attach the fingertips of your thumb to the second joint of your index finger → A yellow circle will appear on the tip of your index finger.
     * Left click release: Release the thumb fingertip and the second joint of the index finger. → The yellow circle disappears.
     * Double click: Left click twice within 0.5 seconds.
-- etc
+- other
-    * Right click: Hold the click state for 1 second without moving the cursor. → A red circle will appear at the tip of your index finger.
+    * Right click: Hold the click state for 1.5 second without moving the cursor. → A red circle will appear at the tip of your index finger.
-    * Scrolling: Scroll with your index finger while rotating your index finger 90° to the side.
+    * Scroll: Scroll with the index finger with the index finger folded → a black circle will appear.

 † Use it with a bright light at hand.
 † Keep your hand as straight as possible to the camera.

-### Stop a program
+## 5. Stop the application
 Press Ctrl+C, when a terminal window is active.
-Press Esc, when an application window is active.
+Press close button(Valid only on windows, linux) or Esc key, when an application window is active.

-† The window will not disappear even if you press the "X" button on the window.